dinespoulsen/boris-bikes/README.md

-This project will built a Boris bike application in order for clients to rent bikes in London.
+This project will build a Boris bike application in order for clients to rent bikes in London.